 For Eads, a higher level of performance included things like raising inventory levels on the parts he uses so they'll be available when he needs them, getting parts delivered faster, and providing some guaranteed pricing programs.

 "Availability is always critical in the business we're in," he explains.
 "Being a smaller fleet, we can't afford to have trucks sitting for a period of time."
+The Big Picture

 Life would be easier if someone could give you a 1-2-3 list of why truck owners make the purchase decisions they do, but it's not that simple, explains Bruce Plaxton of BGP Marketing Solutions, which consults with businesses in the heavy-duty equipment supply distribution chain.